bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 ### Use case 4 - rbe_exec_properties with override_constants:

-Let's now assume that a particular repo, running with a particular RBE setup, wants to run everything without network access.
+Let's now assume that a particular repo, running with a particular RBE setup, wants to run all its remote execution actions without network access, possibly for the sake of identifying any network dependencies.
 This would be achieved as follows.

 In the WORKSPACE file, call
 ```